The Specialists (film): Plot

-Outside of the town of Blackstone, a group of bandits attack a coach.
-They start robbing and humiliating its passengers until a man named Hud appears.
-With his gun, he single-handedly kills enough criminals to scare the rest of the gang away.
+Outside of the town of Blackstone, a group of bandits rob a coach and humiliate its passengers.
+A man named Hud appears and he single-handedly kills enough criminals to scare the rest of the gang away.
 This feat is spotted by a group of rebellious teenagers, who, impressed, ask him to join them in their plans to take over the town.
 Hud, however, refuses.
 He is returning to Blackstone, the town where he grew up in, after learning that his brother Charly has been lynched for robbing a bank.
 For this, Hud seeks revenge on the whole town.

 In Blackstone, no guns are allowed, and Hud is forced to reluctantly surrender his own.
-However, many citizens are surreptitiously armed and try to kill him, deducting his intentions.
-However, none of them can kill Hud, who manages to murder each of his assailants in self-defense.
+However, many citizens are surreptitiously armed and try to kill him, having deduced his intentions.
+None of them can kill Hud, who manages to murder each of his assailants in self-defense.

 Hud stays with his old friend Sheba, who is in love with him.
 Virginia Pollicut, the owner of Blackstone's bank and an old acquaintance of Hud, tries to seduce him, to no avail.
 Meanwhile, the sheriff, who is distrustful of Hud, starts following him.
 After a confrontation between the two, they are captured by bandits working for "El Diablo", a local Mexican criminal and an old partner of Hud and Charly.
 El Diablo orders Hud to bring him the money Charly stole and hid.
 If Hud disobeys, El Diablo will kill the sheriff.